 4. Invocation Logging and Auditability

-Each time a prompt is executed, PromptVault records a PromptSig
+Each time a prompt is executed, PromptVault records a PromptSig entry, which includes:

 Caller identity (wallet address or agent signature)